slatedocs/slate/source/includes/api-reference/_index.html.md

 Enum fields represent a selection from a list of options.
 On the metadata, they will contain all of the options in an array.
 Each option has 4 properties:

-* `id` - the id of this enum option.
-Note that this is the id of the _option_ - the Custom Field itself has a separate `id`. * `name` - the name of the option, e.g. "Choice #1" * `enabled` - whether this field is enabled.
+* `gid` - the gid of this enum option.
+Note that this is the gid of the _option_ - the Custom Field itself has a separate `gid`. * `name` - the name of the option, e.g. "Choice #1" * `enabled` - whether this field is enabled.
 Disabled fields are not available to choose from when disabled, and are visually hidden in the Asana application, but they remain in the metadata for Custom Field values which were set to the option before the option was disabled. * `color` - a color associated with this choice.

 On the Task's Custom Field value, the enum will have an `enum_value` property which will be the same as one of the choices from the list defined in the Custom Field metadata.

 #### Querying an organization for its Custom Fields

-As Custom Fields are shared across the workspace or organization, the Workspace [can be queried](#get-a-workspace-39-s-custom-fields) for its list of defined Custom Fields.
+For Custom Fields shared across the workspace or organization, the Workspace [can be queried](#get-a-workspace-39-s-custom-fields) for its list of defined Custom Fields.
 Like other collection queries, the fields will be returned as a compact record; slightly different from most other compact records is the fact that the compact record for Custom Fields includes `type` as well as `gid` and `name`.

 #### Accessing Custom Field definitions